 In contrast to MA and MS degree programs, an MPS degree program:

-For more information about FAFSA, university and external scholarships, student loans, campus employment, and other funding resources, visit The New School’s Student Financial Services.
+For more information about FAFSA, university and external scholarships, student loans, campus employment, and other funding resources, visit The New School’s Office of Financial Aid.

 Applicants to all academic programs at Parsons are automatically considered for partial scholarships based on merit.
 There is no separate application for a merit scholarship.